 camden park 1886 garran

 Engraving showing vista of Camden village from Camden Park House.
-Aspect is north-east with Cawdor centre distance and St John’s church right hand distance.
+The aspect is northeast with Cawdor centre distance and St John’s church right-hand distance.
 (Andrew Garran’s 1886 Picturesque Atlas of Australasia)

 The hilltop location of the church was no accident.
 St John’s church is ‘the moral heart’ of English-style ‘idyllic representations as the